Resistance during World War II: Far East

 Many countries had resistance movements dedicated to fighting or undermining the Axis invaders, and Nazi Germany itself also had an anti-Nazi movement.
 Although Britain was not occupied during the war, the British made complex preparations for a British resistance movement.
 The main organisation was created by the Secret Intelligence Service (SIS, aka MI6) and is now known as Section VII.
 In addition there was a short-term secret commando force called the Auxiliary Units.
 Various organizations were also formed to establish foreign resistance cells or support existing resistance movements, like the British Special Operations Executive and the American Office of Strategic Services (the forerunner of the Central Intelligence Agency).
 There were also resistance movements fighting against Allied invaders.
 In Italian East Africa, after the Italians were defeated during the East African Campaign, some Italian soldiers and settlers participated in a guerrilla war against the Allies from 1941 to 1943.
 Though the Werwolf Nazi German resistance movement never amounted to much, the German Volkssturm played an extensive role in the Battle of Berlin.
 The "Forest Brothers" of Estonia, Latvia and Lithuania included many fighters who operated against the Soviet occupation of the Baltic States into the 1960s.
 During or after the war, similar anti-Soviet resistance rose up in places like Romania, Poland, Bulgaria, Ukraine, and Chechnya.

-While historians and governments of some European countries have attempted to portray resistance to Nazi occupation as widespread among their populations, only a small minority of people participated in organized resistance, estimated at one to three percent of the population of countries in western Europe.
-In eastern Europe where Nazi rule was more oppressive, a larger percentage of people were in organized resistance movements, for example, an estimated 10-15 percent of the Polish population.
-Passive resistance by non-cooperation with the occupiers was much more common.

 Organization

 After the first shock following the Blitzkrieg, people slowly started organizing, both locally and on a larger scale, especially when Jews and other groups began to be deported and used as Arbeitseinsatz (forced labor for the Germans).
-Organization was dangerous, so most resistance actions was performed by individuals.
-The possibilities depended much on the terrain; where there were large tracts of uninhabited land, especially hills and forests, resistance could more easily organise undetected; this favoured in particular Soviet partisans in Eastern Europe.
-In the more densely populated countries such as the Netherlands, the Biesbosch wilderness was used.
+Organization was dangerous, so most resistance actions were performed by individuals.
+The possibilities heavily depended on the terrain; where there were large tracts of uninhabited land, especially hills and forests, resistance forces could more easily organise undetected; this particularly favoured Soviet partisans in Eastern Europe.
+In more densely populated countries such as the Netherlands, the Biesbosch wilderness was used.
 In northern Italy, both the Alps and the Apennines offered shelter to partisan brigades, though many groups operated directly inside the major cities.

-There were many different types of groups, ranging in activity from humanitarian aid to armed resistance, and sometimes cooperated in varying degrees.
-Resistance usually arose spontaneously, but was encouraged and helped from London and Moscow.
+There were many different types of groups, ranging in activity from humanitarian aid to armed resistance, who sometimes cooperated in varying degrees.
+Resistance usually arose spontaneously, but was encouraged and helped along by London and Moscow.